 There are an estimated 1.1 million IDPs in Somalia.
-The needs of different categories of IDPs, i.e., people who have been IDPs for nearly two decades and those displaced more recently, vary.
-The cluster will continue to provide emergency assistance to newly displaced people affected by natural and man-made disasters (flood, fire, drought, conflict and evictions).
-It will distribute a minimum Non-Food Item kit and an Emergency Shelter Kit (if necessary) for those in need.
-It will also maintain the response capacity to distribute NFI minimum packages for 30,000 households or 120,000 people.
-This will ensure a timely response to sudden on-set disasters through prepositioned stocks held across Somalia.
-Programme design will take into account the specific needs of women and, where appropriate, women’s dignity kits will also be distributed.
+The needs of different categories of IDPs, i.e. people who have been IDPs for nearly two decades and those displaced more recently, vary.
+The cluster continues to provide emergency assistance to newly displaced people affected by natural and man-made disasters (flood, fire, drought, conflict and evictions).
+It distributes a minimum Non-Food Item (NFI) kit and an Emergency Shelter Kit (if necessary) for those in need.
+It also maintains the response capacity to distribute NFI minimum packages for 30,000 households or 120,000 people.
+This ensures a timely response to sudden on-set disasters through prepositioned stocks held across Somalia.
+Programme design takes into account the specific needs of women and, where appropriate, women’s dignity kits are also distributed.
 As durable solutions are not able to be achieved for all protracted situations, there is also a need to start re-building the resilience of these communities.

 The Shelter cluster strategy has three main pillars: Emergency, Transitional and Durable Solutions.
 A fourth pillar which specifically looks at the capacity building/coordination component has been included.
 Community participation and ownership are underlying themes which are embedded in all cluster activities.